 7. If your items are out of stock, Kroger will give you an upgrade.

-If you’re doing grocery pickup, the associate will make sure you approve any exchanges before you pay.
+With grocery pickup, the associate will make sure you approve any exchanges before you pay.

 8. Keep your receipt and you could win $5,000 in free groceries.

-Next time you buy something at your local Kroger family store, check the bottom of your receipt and participate in a quick customer satisfaction survey for a chance to win $5,000.
+Next time you buy something at your local Kroger store, check the bottom of your receipt and participate in a quick customer satisfaction survey for a chance to win $5,000.
 You’ll receive 50 bonus fuel points just for participating!

 Although only one person gets the monthly $5,000 drawing, 100 people get $100 Kroger gift cards … every month.
-Think about how many people actually take those surveys (probably not many) and decide if it’s worth it to spend five minutes on a questionnaire (totally)…may the odds be ever in your favor.
+Think about how many people actually take those surveys (probably not many) and decide if it’s worth it to spend five minutes on a questionnaire (totally).
+May the odds be ever in your favor.